BismaBendesa/unconventional-calculator/README.md

 # unconventional-calculator
-This is an simple unconventional calculator app
+This is a simple unconventional calculator app